kbrownell/automated_testing/README.md

 Why we chose to automate the running of our tests
 ---
-1. [Is It Worth the Time?](https://xkcd.com/1205/) It was, we were at about 6hrs/week.
+1. [Is It Worth the Time?](https://xkcd.com/1205/) It was, we were at about 6hrs/week (and it took about 2 months of billiable time).
 2. We had a growing team.
 3. Impressive suite of behat tests (first phase of automating tests; before my time).
 4. Increasing nervousness over the potential for problems and opportunities for human error.